GEO Group: History

-Wackenhut Corrections Corporation (WCC) was formed as a division of the Wackenhut Corporation (now a subsidiary of G4S Secure Solutions) in 1984 after George Zoley presented the idea of a separate prison management company to Wackenhut founder George Wackenhut.
+Wackenhut Corrections Corporation (WCC) was formed as a division of the Wackenhut Corporation in 1984 after George Zoley presented the idea of a separate prison management company to Wackenhut founder George Wackenhut.
 It was incorporated as a Wackenhut subsidiary in 1988.
 In July 1994, the company became a public company via an initial public offering.

 In 2003, WCC management raised funds to repurchase all common stock held by G4S, and in 2004, the company changed its name to The GEO Group, Inc. In 2005, the company acquired Correctional Services Corporation (CSC) for $62 million in cash, and the assumption of $124 million in debt.
 The company sold CSC's juvenile services division to James Slattery, CSC's former CEO, for $3.75 million.
 Slattery renamed this business as Slattery's Youth Services International.
 In December 2008, the company opened the 654-bed Maverick County Detention Center in Eagle Pass, Texas.

 On August 12, 2010, the company acquired Cornell Companies, formerly Cornell Corrections, for $730 million in stock and cash.
 In February 2011, GEO acquired BI Incorporated, provider of electronic offender-tracking equipment and services, founded in 1978 and based in Boulder, Colorado, for $415 million.
 At the time, BI was the exclusive U.S. Immigration and Customs Enforcement (ICE) provider of Intensive Supervision and Appearance Program (ISAP) monitoring and supervision services.
 In summer 2018, this subsidiary received media attention for the $500 million in contracts it has received from ICE since 2004.

 In 2015, GEO launched its Continuum of Care program to assist prisoners in returning to society.
 In 2016, the firm's revenues totaled $2 billion, and on April 4, 2017, GEO announced the closing of a $360 million cash purchase of Community Education Centers ("CEC"), which owned or managed more than 12,000 beds in the U.S., including over 7,000 community re-entry beds.
 It provided in-prison treatment services at over 30 government-operated facilities.
 In January 2020, local Pennsylvania lawmakers announced a potential plan to deprivatize the George W. Hill Correctional Facility in Delaware County, Pennsylvania, the last private prison in the state, with which GEO Group had a nine-year $495 million county contract.
 The lawmakers alleged that GEO Group had covered up liabilities at the facility.